AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector.md

 7. From the **Navigator** pane, select one or more data views .
 8. For each of the selected data views, specify a Start Index, End Index, and Interval, or accept the default values.
 To apply the values you have specified for the selected data views, click **Apply**
 9. To load the selected data view data, click **Load** at the bottom of the **Navigator** pane .
-10. Use the Microsoft Power BI **Visualizations** pane to select the visualizations you want to create.
+10. To select the visualizations you want to create, use the Microsoft Power BI **Visualizations** pane .